cocovanana/aBag/README.md

 ## Intro
 Extra simple bag and bank addon for simple people like me!
+Position can be adjusted using /abag.
+All other config is done in the core/config.lua file.
 Sorting is done using [SortBags](https://github.com/shirsig/SortBags), so you'll need to download it for the dot button to appear.
-Profession, soul, and ammo bags are displayed in separate containers.
+Profession and ammo bags are displayed in separate frames.
+Title and color can be fully customized.
+By default, color is the same as the main bag and title is hidden.
-Containers can have titles and different colors.

 All config is done in the core/config.lua file!!!
 There's many configuration options, so take a look!